ankushganatra/car_api/README.md

 }
 ````

-- You can use the file `data.json` as seed for your database
-- We suggest you to save this content in a database, so you can sort and filter them easily.
-- The endpoint should return the correct status codes for a success request and a failed one.
-- Use this repository to build your solution.
-- The solution should perform well regardless of the number of records
-- Don't forget the instructions for testing and running the code.

 Running the code:

 Setting up DB:

 For the technology stack: MongoDB, Sinatra are used to implement the solution.
-You can update the MongoDB URL from config/environment.rb under the 'development','production' section.
+You can update the MongoDB URL from config/environment.rb

 Run the app: